Dongckim/dongckim.github.io/_pages/portfolio-archive.md

 -----
 Hi, there👋👋 <br>
 I'm **Dongchan**(just call me alex), and a student **AR Engineer** in Stonybrook University.
 I’m passionate about building immersive AR/VR experiences using `Unity` and `Three.js`.
-I love turning creative ideas into interactive realities that make people say, “Wow, this feels real!” 😲 <br>
+I love turning creative ideas into interactive realities that make people say, “Wow.. this feels real!” 😲 <br>

 ![](/images/about_1.jpeg){: .img-width-seventy .align-center}